bazjo/RS41_Decoding/README.md

    3\.
 Check whether the signal might be inverted due to the reveiver and correct if neccessary.

-# What did we actually obtain here
+# What did we actually obtain here?

 The second step above is missing, and that is for a reason.
 As you know, the RS41 is not transmitting continuously, there is a pause between the frames.
 As we can see from the datasheet, the sonde is transmitting one frame of data every second at a baud rate of 4800 symbols/second.
 If we take a look at an audio recording, we can identify two parts which compose a frame.